 - Bulk interviewing.
 Time blocked to 30 minutes per call to record the 5 to 15 minute individual interview.
 During the last three weeks, I changed this to a 15-minute time block per call for 5-minute to 10-minute individual interviews.

 - Bulk reviewing of raw interview audio to create editing instructions.
 Insourced this thanks to Addie and Emmy.

 - Bulk editing with instructions with Upwork with an offshore resource using different timezones to my advantage so work gets done while I sleep.

 - Bulk scheduling for release after approvals for the next 35 weeks.

 And this is how I launched a 7 month-long series of weekly podcast episodes.

-Want a course on this with more details, costs, links and tools used?
+Want a course on this?
+Want more details, costs, links, and all the tools used?
 Let me know

 Want a podcast series created for your business?
-Send me an email
+Schedule a call to discuss how